Wild Strawberries (film): Critical reception

 On the review aggregator website Rotten Tomatoes, Wild Strawberries has an approval rating of 96% based on 45 reviews, with an average score of 8.90/10.
 The site's critical consensus reads: "Wild Strawberries were never so bittersweet as Ingmar Bergman's beautifully written and filmed look at one man's nostalgic journey into the past."
 On Metacritic, the film has a weighted average score of 88 out of 100 based on 17 critic's reviews, indicating "universal acclaim".

+The philosopher Roger Scruton wrote of the film: "Even now, after ten viewings, I want to see Wild Strawberries again, not for the story only, but for specific snatches of dialogue, specific images and the specific atmosphere which makes this film enter the soul with the evocative force of a play by Ibsen or Strindberg."

 Awards and honors

 The film won the Golden Bear for Best Film and the FIPRESCI Prize at the 8th Berlin International Film Festival, "Best Film" and "Best Actor" at the Mar del Plata Film Festival and won the Golden Globe Award for Best Foreign Film in 1960.
 The Film was nominated for a BAFTA Award in Best Film From Any Source category in 1959.
 It was also nominated for an Academy Award for Original Screenplay, but the nomination was refused by Bergman.
+In his letter to the Academy of Motion Picture Arts and Sciences, Bergman wrote, "I have found that the "Oscar" nomination is one for the motion picture art humiliating institution and ask you to be released from the attention of the jury for the future."
 The film won the Pasinetti Award at 1958 Venice Film Festival.
-It won the Bodil Award for Best European Film in 1959 and the Nastro d'Argento for Best Non-Italian Film in 1960.
+It won the Bodil Award for Best European Film in 1959.

-The film is included on the Vatican Best Films List, recommended for its portrayal of a man's "interior journey from pangs of regret and anxiety to a refreshing sense of peace and reconciliation".
+The film is included on the Vatican's list of important films, recommended for its portrayal of a man's "interior journey from pangs of regret and anxiety to a refreshing sense of peace and reconciliation".